 On the desktop, the settings icon is located at the bottom left corner of the page.

 If you are using your mobile phone, the icon is green and located at the bottom right.

 2) The Backup Codes are located at the bottom of the My Account section.

 3) Press the View Backup Codes button and confirm your password.

-4) Download your Backup Codes to discord_backup_codes.txt file.
+4) Download your Backup Codes as discord_backup_codes.txt file.

-Save the discord_backup_codes.txt file in a safe location on your drive, or better yet, print them and keep it in a safe place.
+Save the discord_backup_codes.txt file in a safe location on your drive, or print them and keep them in a safe place.